Israel at the 2024 Summer Olympics: Competitors

 The following is the list of number of competitors in the Games.
+Note that reserve athletes are not counted:

+Archery

+Israel qualified two archers (one per gender) in the individual recurve and mixed team events, through the final release of the Olympic ranking for Paris 2024.

+Artistic swimming

+Israel qualified two athletes to compete in the women's duet as a result of high rank at the 2024 World Aquatics Championships in Doha, Qatar.

 Athletics

 Israeli track and field athletes achieved the entry standards for Paris 2024, either by passing the direct qualifying mark (or time for track and road races) or by world ranking, in the following events (a maximum of 3 athletes each):